ScaledMap/LoadOut/README.md

 looks for filetype e.g .jpeg, .gif, or some search engine proxies work

-youtube.com/watch/ = to create playlists and filter iframes and construct playlists out of the videos
+youtube.com/watch = to filter iframes and construct playlists out of categories

-/channel/ = to pull out the bookmarked channel and channel videos
+/channel/, /c/, /user/ = to pull out the bookmarked channel and channel videos

 it can pull these out of your bookmarks or you can just add them directly to the application